Office of Educator Support

 Toni Ivey, PhD—Director of Accreditation and Certification

-Information regarding all Professional Education policies and practices may be obtained from the Office of Professional Education or the Professional Education website.
-Inquiries concerning any aspect of Professional Education programs at Oklahoma State University should be addressed to the head of the School or Department offering the program or the Office of Professional Education, 325 Willard.
+Information regarding all Professional Education policies and practices may be obtained from the Office of Educator Support or its website.
+Inquiries concerning any aspect of Professional Education programs at Oklahoma State University should be addressed to the head of the School or Department offering the program or the Office of Educator Support, 325 Willard.

 Undergraduate Initial Teaching Certification Programs